pillowlab/multilinearRegression/README.md

 -----

-This repo contains code for least squares and ridge regression problems where all or part of the regression weights are parametrized linearly.
+This repository contains code for least squares and ridge regression problems where all or part of the regression weights are parametrized linearly.
 Formally this solves the problem:

 $\hat w = \arg \min_{\vec w} || \vec Y - X \vec w||^2_2 + \lambda ||\vec w||^2_2$,

 subject to the constraint that $\vec w = \mathrm{vec}(UV^\top)$, for some matrices $U$ and $V$, where $Y$ are the outputs, $X$ is the design matrix, and $\lambda$ is the ridge parameter.

+### Problem settings ###

-It also allows for "mixed" bilinear regression, where we allow some coefficients of the regression weights $\vec w$ to be parametrized bilinearly, while others are parametrized linearly.
+- "mixed" bilinear regression, where we allow some coefficients of the regression weights $\vec w$ to be parametrized bilinearly, while others are parametrized linearly.

+- "multi" bilinear regression, where we allow different bilinear parametrizations (e.g., with different rank) for different segments of the regression weights

+- trilinear regression, where the regression weights are parametrized by a low-rank 3rd order tensor.

+### Algorithms ###

+There are two basic approaches to solving the optimization problem for $\hat w$:

+- **Alternating coordinate ascent** - this involves alternating between closed-form updates for $U$ and $V$ until convergence.

+- **Joint ascent** - direct simultaneous gradient ascent on $U$ and $V$.